openshift-cs/rosaworkshop/OSD3.11/9-logging.md

 ![Kibana data](/images/9-logoutput.png)

 You will also see that there is data from multiple sources and multiple messages.
 In the image below you can see that
-A) shows the message we outputted to the *stdout*
+- A) shows the message we outputted to the *stdout*
-B) shows what our frontend pod received from the microservice (which pod sent it and what color was sent)
+- B) shows what our frontend pod received from the microservice (which pod sent it and what color was sent)
-C) shows what color the microservice pod is responding with
+- C) shows what color the microservice pod is responding with

 ![log data](/images/9-logdata.png)

-Furthermore, ff you wanted to see the data in tabular format or in JSON format you can click on the twisty-tie on the right of the row.
+Furthermore, if you wanted to see the data in tabular format or in JSON format you can click on the twisty-tie on the left of the row.

 ![Expand data](/images/9-expandlog.png)